InftyAI/llmaz/docs/installation.md

 kubectl delete ns llmaz-system
 ```

-If you want to delete the CRDs as well, run (ignore the error)
+If you want to delete the CRDs as well, run

 ```cmd
 kubectl delete crd \
     openmodels.llmaz.io \